venysssssssssss/AwsOverview/README.md

 ### 3.5.
 Multi Factor Authentication - MFA

-- Users have access to your account and can possibly change configurations or delete resources in your AWS account
+- Users have access to your account and can possibly change configurations or delete resources in your AWS account.
-- **You want to protect your Root Accounts and IAM users**
+- **You want to protect your Root Accounts and IAM users.**
-- MFA = password you know + security device you own
+- MFA = password you know + security device you own.
 - Main benefit of MFA:
-  - If a password is stolen or hacked, the account is not compromised
+  - If a password is stolen or hacked, the account is not compromised.

 ### 3.6.
 MFA devices options in AWS